Interpretive Works

 Set at the intersection of medicine, family, and emerging artificial intelligence, the work explores how meaning persists when decision-making authority is fragmented across humans, institutions, and computational systems.
 It interrogates what remains of agency when cognition is intact but structural mediation — clinical, bureaucratic, or algorithmic — dominates the environment.

-the limits of delegation, the distinction between assistance and authority, and the preservation of lived dignity when intelligence is distributed across non-human agents.
+For AI researchers and ethicists, the work surfaces tensions central to human–AI hybrid systems, including the limits of delegation, the distinction between assistance and authority, and the preservation of lived dignity when intelligence is distributed across non-human agents.

 Three Flights Down